Bauchi State: History

+Twenty years after statehood, a group of LGAs in the state's west was broken off to form the new Gombe State.

 With the creation of Bauchi State in 1976, then comprising present Bauchi and Gombe State, it included 16 local government areas.
 The number of local government areas in the then Bauchi State was increased to 20 and later to 23.
 However, in 1997 when Gombe State was created out of Bauchi and additional local governments were created in the country, Bauchi State was left with 20 local government areas as shown below.

+Bauchi State has gone through a tremendous transformation over the years.
+The Ajawa language was spoken in Bauchi State, but became extinct by 1940 as speakers shifted to Hausa.
 Sharia law was adopted in June 2001.

 Local Government Areas

 Bauchi State consists of twenty Local Government Areas (LGAs).
 They are:

 Geography

 Bauchi State occupies a total land area of 49119 km2 representing about 5.3% of Nigeria's total land mass and is located between latitudes 9° 3' and 12° 3' north and longitudes 8° 50' and 11° east.

-The state is bordered by seven states, Kano and Jigawa to the north, Taraba and Plateau to the south, Gombe and Yobe to the east and Kaduna to the west.
+The state is bordered by seven states, Jigawa to the north, Taraba for 54 km and Plateau for 360 km to the south, Gombe for 277 km to the east, Yobe for 188 km to the north-east, Kaduna to the west for 32 km, and Kano for 131 km to the north-west.

 Bauchi state is one of the states in the northern part of Nigeria that span two distinctive vegetation zones, namely, the Sudan savannah and the Sahel savannah.
 The Sudan savannah type of vegetation covers the southern part of the state.
-Here, the vegetation gets richer and richer towards the south, especially along water sources or rivers, but generally the vegetation is less uniform and grasses are shorter than what grows even farther south, that is, in the forest zone of the middle belt.
+Here, the vegetation gets richer and richer towards the south, especially along water sources or rivers, but generally, the vegetation is less uniform and grasses are shorter than what grows even farther south, that is, in the forest zone of the middle belt.

 The Sahel type of savannah, also known as semi-desert vegetation, becomes manifest from the middle of the state as one moves from the state's south to its north.
 This type of vegetation comprises isolated stands of thorny shrubs.

 On the other hand, the southwestern part of the state is mountainous as a result of the continuation of the Jos Plateau, while the northern part is generally sandy.

 The vegetation types as described above are conditioned by the climatic factors, which in turn determine the amount of rainfall received in the area.
 For instance, the rainfall in Bauchi state ranges between 1300 mm per annum in the south and only 700 mm per annum in the extreme north.
-This pattern is because in the West Africa sub-region, rains generally come from the south as they are carried by the southwesterlies.
+This pattern is because in the West Africa sub-region, rains generally come from the south as they are carried by the south-westerlies.
 There is therefore a progressive dryness towards the north, culminating in the desert condition in the far north.
 So also is the case in Bauchi state.